John C. Maxwell: Controversies

-In March 2022, Maxwell visited the pro-life "Conference for Life and Family" organized by Guatemalan president Alejandro Giammattei, accused of corruption and authoritarian policies.
+In March 2022, Maxwell visited the anti-abortion "Conference for Life and Family" organized by Guatemalan president Alejandro Giammattei, accused of corruption and authoritarian policies.
 During his visit, Maxwell praised Guatemalan Attorney General Consuelo Porras, who had been criticized for her persecution of anti-corruption officials and named by the U.S. State Department on a list of corrupt and anti-democratic actors in the region.
 Maxwell called Porras "a rockstar" and "a leader amongst leaders".

+In March 1999, his book, The 21 Irrefutable Laws of Leadership hit The New York Times Best Seller list.
+It then later turned out that a marketing company, ResultSource had in fact bulk ordered these books, in a move which was described as a manipulation of the list.

 Personal life

-As of this date,Maxwell resides in South Florida, with his wife, Margaret.
+As of 2020, Maxwell resides in Palm Beach, South Florida, with his wife, Margaret.

 On March 12, 2009, Maxwell was arrested at Palm Beach International Airport for trying to board a plane with a concealed weapon.
 According to the report, the TSA screener noticed a handgun displayed inside Maxwell's briefcase.
 Maxwell told TSA officials that the gun was recently given to him as a gift and that he had simply forgotten to take it out of the briefcase.
 He was charged with possession of a concealed weapon while attempting to board an airplane and was released from jail on bond, while awaiting trial.
 Maxwell addressed the incident on his personal website, calling it "one of the stupidest things" he has ever done.